Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Methodology

 where we set $q_0=0$, for notational convenience.
 For supply (or demand), $P(q)$ is said to be the marginal price associated to a total offered (resp. demanded) quantity $q$.

-From the definition we can notice that merit-order curves are non-continu-ous monotone (increasing for supply and decreasing for demand) step functions.
-A direct consequence is that $q \rightarrow P(q)$ admits an inverse $p \rightarrow Q(p)$ which is itself a monotone step function.
-It is interesting to note that this inverse has an easier mathematical notation and interpretation.
-Indeed, its expression matches (for supply curves) the unnormalized\footnote{Given the $q_i$'s don't sum to 1.} cumulative distribution function (cdf) of a discrete distribution over the support $\{p_1, \dots, p_n\}$.
-For demand, the only difference is that it is the reverse cdf (or survival function).
+From the definition we can notice that merit-order curves are right-continuous monotone step functions, non-decreasing for supply and non-increasing for demand.
+A direct consequence is that $q \rightarrow P(q)$ admits a \textit{right-continuous generalized inverse} $p \rightarrow Q(p)$, which is itself a right-continuous monotone step function.
+It is interesting to note that this "pseudo-inverse" has an easier mathematical notation and interpretation.
+Indeed, its expression matches (for supply curves) the unnormalized\footnote{Given that the $q_i$'s don't sum to 1.} cumulative distribution function (CDF) of a discrete distribution over the support $\{p_1, \dots, p_n\}$.
+For demand, the only difference is that it is the unnormalized reverse CDF (or survival function).
 Using the superscript $(s)$ for supply and $(d)$ for demand, we have:

 That is, $Q(p)$ is the quantity that is offered (or demanded) at a price below (resp. above) $p$.
 Note that the definition above does not require the sequence of offers (or bids) to be price-ordered.
 It is more intuitive to work with the quantity function $Q$ as it represents a more familiar mathematical object than the price function $P$.
 The quantity function simply tells us about the total offered quantity and how this offered quantity is distributed on the price domain.
-It also conveniently changes the perspective on the curves variability which is mainly attributed to their inelastic component: seasonal power demand variations for demand curves and renewable energy sources (RES) generation for supply curves.
+It also conveniently changes the perspective on the curves variability which is mainly attributed to their inelastic component: seasonal power demand variations for demand curves and variable renewable energy generation for supply curves.

 From now on, unless otherwise specified, references to supply or demand curves will refer to the quantity function.